 Utility undercollections should be securitized and a non-bypassable dedicated rate component should be established and paid by all consumers.

 CDWR should issue debt of $20 billion.
-Assuming a tenor of 15 years and an overall cost of capital of 6%, annual payment is $2 billion
+Assuming a tenor of 15 years and an overall cost of capital of 6%, the annual payment is $2 billion.
+Legislation should be fixed so that the debt issuance has the full faith and credit of the state.
+To help prevent rate shock, recovery of such amounts could be deferred until January 1, 2003.
+Deferral would result in an additional $2 billion of cost to be amortized.

 Increase Supply by Paying QFs and Reforming Permitting Rules